Michael-E-Rose/The-Rise-of-Multiple-Institutional-Affiliations/200_regression_master/README.md

 Stata file to run regressions on.

-Because of its high size, we do not share it in this repository.
+Too large for sharing, please run _200_create_regression_master.do to create this file.